billkarsh/SpikeGLX/Markdown/ShankView_Help.md

 The `Rqd` readout reminds you how many total channels/sites you must select to make a valid table.
 Most probes have 384 channels that are shared over the whole probe surface.
-Some probes have fewer than 384 readout channels, NXT probes have 912 or 1536 channels, and quad-probes have 384 channels on each of the four shanks.
+Some probes have fewer than 384 readout channels, NP3 probes have 912 or 1536 channels, and quad-probes have 384 channels on each of the four shanks.
 In all cases, Rqd tells you the required total channel count.